safiuddinahmed/IlmTab/README.md

 # 🌙 IlmTab - Your Daily Islamic Knowledge Companion

-_Transform every new browser tab into a moment of spiritual reflection and learning_

-IlmTab is a beautiful Chrome browser extension that replaces your new tab page with daily Islamic knowledge, featuring Quranic verses, authentic Hadith, Islamic date, and productivity tools - all designed to keep you connected to your faith throughout your digital day.
+IlmTab is a transformative browser extension that turns your new tab into a spiritual sanctuary.
+Every time you open a new tab, you're greeted with daily Quranic verses, authentic Hadith, and Islamic productivity tools, keeping you connected to your faith throughout your browsing experience.

-## ✨ Features
+## 🌟 Features

 ### 📖 Islamic Content

-- **Random Quranic Verses**: Daily ayahs with multiple translations and audio recitations
+- **Daily Quran Verses**: Random Ayah display with multiple translations and audio recitations
-- **Authentic Hadith**: Curated hadith from major collections (Bukhari, Muslim, Tirmidhi, etc.)
+- **Hadith Collection**: Authentic Hadith from major collections (Bukhari, Muslim, Tirmidhi, etc.)
-- **Multiple Languages**: Support for Arabic, English, Urdu, and other languages
+- **Tafsir Integration**: Detailed commentary and explanations for Quranic verses
-- **Audio Recitations**: High-quality Quran recitations from renowned qaris
+- **Audio Recitations**: High-quality Quran recitations from renowned Qaris
-- **Tafsir Integration**: Detailed explanations and interpretations of verses
+- **Favorites System**: Save and organize your favorite verses and Hadith

-### 🎨 Beautiful Interface
+### 🎨 Productivity & Wellness

-- **Dynamic Backgrounds**: Stunning nature photography from Unsplash
-- **Islamic Calendar**: Hijri date display alongside Gregorian calendar
+- **Islamic Calendar**: Hijri date display with important Islamic events
-- **Responsive Design**: Works seamlessly on all screen sizes
-- **Modern UI**: Clean, Material-UI based design with glassmorphism effects

-### 📚 Personal Features
+- **Prayer Time Awareness**: Integrated with daily Islamic schedule

-- **Favorites System**: Save and organize your favorite verses and hadith
+- **Todo List**: Organize your daily tasks and goals
-- **Personal Notes**: Add reflections and notes to saved content
+- **Soft Reminders**: Gentle Islamic reminders and motivational content
-- **To-Do List**: Islamic-themed task management
-- **Personalized Greetings**: Customizable Islamic greetings
-- **Weather Integration**: Current weather with Islamic date
+- **Weather Integration**: Current weather conditions for your location

 ### ⚙️ Customization

+- **Multiple Languages**: Support for Arabic, English, and other languages
-- **Multiple Reciters**: Choose from various renowned Quran reciters
+- **Audio Preferences**: Choose from various renowned Qaris
-- **Translation Options**: Multiple translation sources and languages
-- **Hadith Collections**: Select from major hadith books
-- **Location Settings**: Automatic or manual location for weather
-- **Content Preferences**: Toggle features on/off as needed
+- **Personalized Greetings**: Islamic greetings based on time of day
+- **Responsive Design**: Works seamlessly on desktop and mobile devices

 ## 🚀 Quick Start

 ### Prerequisites

 - Node.js (v16 or higher)
-- npm or yarn
+- npm or yarn package manager
-- Chrome browser

-### Installation & Setup
+### Installation

 1. **Clone the repository**